THE VISTA HOUSE

 Building the Crown Jewel

-Built under the direction of a Multnomah County road master, John B. Yeon, the structure is 44 feet in diameter and 55 feet high.
+The octagonal building stands 733 feet above the Columbia River.
+The structure is 44 feet in diameter and 55 feet high.
 The exterior is gray sandstone.
-The roof, which for almost 50 years was capped with a copper roof, now has its crown restored to the original matte-glazed green tiles.
+The roof, which for almost 50 years was capped with copper tiles, now has its crown restored to the original matte-glazed green tiles.

 Inside, Tokeen Alaskan Marble was used to surface the floors and stairs in the rotunda and as wainscoting on the basement walls.
-The inside of the dome and its supporting ribs were painted to simulate the marble and bronze.
+The upper windows are greenish opalized glass.
+The rotunda windows are also greenish opalized glass with clear glass in the viewing areas.
+The inside of the dome and its supporting ribs were painted to simulate the marble and bronze details.
 Attached to the wall just below the dome, eight busts of four unidentified Native Americans are aligned so that each mirrors its own likeness.
-Lancaster furnished plans for other interior decorations that were never realized.

 Vista House Architectural History